Rice to Sudan: Cooperation or Confrontation?

 RICE: If the Sudanese government chooses confrontation, if it continues waging war against its own citizens, challenging the African Union, undermining the peacekeeping force, and threatening the international community, then the regime in Khartoum will be held responsible.
 And it alone will bear the consequences of its actions.

 KELEMEN: Among those listening to the secretary's speech was David Rubenstein of the Save Darfur Coalition.

-Mr. DAVID RUBENSTEIN (Save Darfur Coalition): The timing of it is two years too late, but I think it's fabulous that it happened.
+DAVID RUBENSTEIN: The timing of it is two years too late, but I think it's fabulous that it happened.
 I think the words were wonderful, but words are not sufficient.
 We need action now.
 We need boots on the ground.
 We need troops to protect the people who are being shot.

 KELEMEN: And he thinks Sudan will only respond to real pressure, not just from the U.S. but from its business partners, including China.

 RUBENSTEIN: Either the Sudanese government has to feel that they are under great threat from losing power, or they have to understand that the world community is not going to be supporting them.
 That includes the Chinese, it includes African nations, it includes the Arab League.